PrincetonUniversity/STELLOPT/STELLOPT.md

 run be kept in a separate directory.
 A stereotypical run looks something
 like:

-Once a run has completed the code will output a \'stellopt.ext\' file, and a \'input.ext\_min\' file.
-The \'\_min\' file contains an equilibrium input file corresponding to the best fit as found by STELLOPT.
-The \'stellopt.\' file contains an iteration by iteration analysis of the fit to the target parameters.
-The file begins with a version string (VERSION 2.12).
+Once a run has completed the code will output a `stellopt.ext` file, and a `input.ext_min` file.
+The `_min` file contains an equilibrium input file corresponding to the best fit as found by STELLOPT.
+The `stellopt.` file contains an iteration by iteration analysis of the fit to the target parameters.
+The file begins with a version string (VERSION 2.65).
 Each iteration is demarked by an iteration line (ITER XXXX).
 Each target type is then noted by line indicating a type, the number of target values, and the number of output values (TYPE 3 1).
 Immediately following that line is a line of text indicating the value in each column.

-Additionally, many working files denoted by \'\_optXX\' are produced by STELLOPT.
+Additionally, many working files denoted by `_optXX` are produced by STELLOPT.
 These files may be removed once a run has completed.
 If the user has elected to keep minimum states as the code iterated, various files produced by the equilibrium calculation, and other codes will be